ekuns/getdata_assignment/CodeBook.md

 ### Time-domain measurements

-The first 20 measurements were computed by computing four values for each of the following:
+The first 20 measurements were created by computing four values for each of the following:

  Measurement          | Time derivative of measurement